 Since HTML5 mobile applications do not run directly on the operating systems, it should not be surprising that they may not have direct access to platform APIs.
-Companies planning on proceeding with HTML5 mobile app development should not expect the apps to have access to functionalities like the camera, GPS etc.
+Companies planning on proceeding with HTML5 mobile app development should not expect the apps to have access to functionalities like the camera, GPS, payment etc.

 Now, let‘s have a look at the advantages and disadvantages of native mobile applications.

 Native mobile apps always deliver great performance, this is because they take advantage of device resources.
 They work at lightning speed when compared to HTML5 applications, and provide quick response when in use.

 2- Smooth User Experience: